 Video ideas to try:

 - Use video to humanize your brand.
-Show your faces, be authentic, and build trust through the content you post.
+Show your faces, be authentic, and build trust through the business content you post.

 - Create a video all about the story of your brand.
 People love a good story, and it will raise awareness about who you are, what your mission is, and why your audience should care.